China insists on claiming entire Galwan Valley

 New Delhi is weighing in on the claims made by Beijing.

-Meanwhile in New Delhi, Defence Minister, Rajnath Singh, Foreign Minister, S Jaishankar met with Chief of Defence Staff, General Bipin Rawat and the three service chiefs.
+Meanwhile, in New Delhi, Defence Minister, Rajnath Singh, Foreign Minister, S Jaishankar met with Chief of Defence Staff, General Bipin Rawat and the three service chiefs.
 Army Chief General M M Naravane later on briefed Singh again in the evening.